Continued from 6. A Strange Benefactor.

 Julin smiled ruefully.
 “I discovered that years ago.
 Tell me something I don’t know.”

-Vhen looked at him.
+Vhen made a wry face.
 “You say you know your weakness, and yet here you are.”

 Julin held up his hands.
 “What?
 I found the Lost Fleet when nobody else could.
 That was my intuition.
-You just had me jump out of a sky-car with nothing but a wingsuit.
+I got out of Pracclen’s ahead of the Enforcers.
+That was my intuition.
+I just jumped out of a sky car with nothing but a wingsuit.
 I’m not dead thanks to my intuition.
-Two out of three isn’t so bad!”
+Three out of four isn’t so bad!”

 “Yes, but based on your intuition, you overcommitted to a deal with an unreliable gangster without a backup plan.
 If not for me and the Geniit, you would be dead or in custody right now.
 At this level of the game, it only requires one mistake to be taken out of play.”